Click here for the Department of Education link to the Primary School's Sports Funding page.

 • Increased participating in competitive sport.

-In 2017/2018, the school received £16,930 in additional funding for the sports and PE premium.
+In 2018/2019, the school expects to receive £16,930 in additional funding for the sports and PE premium.
 This is used in a range of ways to support and develop whole school provision.
-A full summary of our intended spend and the impact it has had can be found below.
+A full summary of our intended spend and the impact it has had can be found here: Sports Premium Strategy and Evidence July 2019